Carlo Taormina: Legislative activity

-Post-retirement activities
+Post-parliamentary activities

 On 7 November 2008, Taormina founded Italy League, a movement chaired by Taormina himself, with which he ran for the presidency in the 2010 Lazio regional election and the 2016 Italian local elections.
-He called Italy League for a "national liberation government for state reforms".
-In 2009, Taormina launched himself against Beppino Englaro and the magistrates of Udine for allowing death by Eluana Englaro, announcing a premeditated murder complaint.
-Taormina opposed the bill on the short trial, calling it "shameful, criminal, criminogenic, and ridiculous".
+He called Italy League a "national liberation government for state reforms".
+In 2009, Taormina started a diatribe with Beppino Englaro (the father of Eluana Englaro, who was in a persistent vegetative state) and the magistrates of Udine in the Englaro case, announcing a premeditated murder complaint.
+Also in 2009, Taormina opposed the bill on the short trial, calling it "shameful, criminal, criminogenic, and ridiculous".
 According to Taormina, Berlusconi pressed for the approval of the short trial as a threat to raise the price and obtain the law on the legitimate impediment.
-This rule, which according to Taormina is "clearly unconstitutional" in that "the precondition for impediment is a charge", is explicitly temporary to allow the approval of the Lodo Alfano as a constitutional law.
-In 2011, Taormina was appointed prince regent of Filettino, a municipality in the Frosinone area whose mayor, in reaction to the decision to cut the number of comuni as part of the financial budget law of the fourth Berlusconi government, started a secessionist movement.
+This rule, which according to Taormina was "clearly unconstitutional" in that "the precondition for impediment is a charge" was explicitly temporary to allow the approval of the Lodo Alfano as a constitutional law.

+In 2011, Taormina was appointed prince regent of Filettino, a municipality in the Frosinone area whose mayor, and in reaction to the decision to cut the number of comuni as part of the financial budget law of the fourth Berlusconi government, he started a secessionist movement.
 About the financial budget law of the Monti government in 2012, Taormina declared that he agreed with the Northern League's criticism.
-In an interview with the radio program La Zanzara in 2013, Taormina replied that the greatest criminal he had defended was a former Christian Democracy member of Parliament that by then was no longer in politics.
-In 2017, Taormina was one of the many signers of the appeal of the newspaper Il Tempo asking for release, with postponement and suspension under penalty of health reasons, in favour of the former parliamentarian Marcello Dell'Utri, who was sentenced for external competition in mafia association and other crimes minors.
+In an interview with the radio programme La Zanzara in 2013, Taormina replied that the greatest criminal he had defended was a former Christian Democracy member of Parliament that by then was no longer in politics.
+In 2017, Taormina was one of the many signers of the appeal of the newspaper Il Tempo asking for release, with postponement and suspension under penalty of health reasons, in favour of the former parliamentarian Marcello Dell'Utri, who was convicted of external complicity in mafia association and other crimes.